-“Worldwide, an average of 75% of customers, say they want more human interaction in the future, even as technology continues to improve,” and in addition “46% of consumers say that they will abandon a brand if the employees are not knowledgeable.” – The CX Lead
+“Worldwide, an average of 75% of customers, say they want more human interaction in the future, even as technology continues to improve,” and in addition “46% of consumers say that they will abandon a brand if the employees are not knowledgeable.”

-The thumbs up/thumbs down method is great because it adds a human element to your survey, giving customers something familiar to work with.
+The thumbs up/thumbs down or emoji method is great because it adds a human element to your survey, giving customers something familiar to work with.
 Thumbs come off as more friendly than numbers, which feel more clinical.

-Personalise your survey request
+Personalise your survey request: